microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 From this histogram you can see that all values are centered around certain mean weight, and the further we go from that weight - the fewer weights of that value are encountered.
 I.e., it is very improbable that a weight of a baseball player would be very different from the mean weight.
 Variance of weights show the extent to which weights are likely to differ from the mean.

 > If we take weights of other people, not from the baseball league, the distribution is likely to be different.
 However, the shape of the distribution will be the same, but mean and variance would change.
-So, if we train our model on baseball players, it i likely to give wrong results when applied to students of a university, because the underlying distribution is different.
+So, if we train our model on baseball players, it is likely to give wrong results when applied to students of a university, because the underlying distribution is different.
 ## Normal Distribution

 The distribution of weights that we have seen above is very typical, and many measurements from real world follow the same type of distribution, but with different mean and variance.
 This distribution is called **normal distribution**, and it plays very important role in statistics.